Nittany Valley Environmental Coalition takes legal action to protect forest from development

 Ferguson Township’s TTD Tree Preservation Ordinance requires wooded areas “be protected to prevent unnecessary destruction,” stating that at least 40% of trees — at least 5 inches in diameter — be maintained or replaced.
 Developers said they planned on replacing the current trees with street trees; however, residents said smaller trees will not provide the same environmental services as the forest’s mature trees.

-“Key environmental features of the site are not planned to be preserved,” said the NVEC release.
+“Key environmental features of the site are not planned to be preserved,” the NVEC release said.
 “NVEC’s lawsuit seeks to remedy the failure of both the developer’s master plan and Ferguson’s oversight by forcing compliance with TTD environmental zoning ordinances and the pre-approval plan specificity required by the TTD.”

 This is not the first time the NVEC has taken a legal route motivated by environmental concern.
 In 2017, the coalition fought Penn State and Ferguson Township over the sale of 45 acres of land where Toll Brothers planned to build The Cottages at State College.
 After three years of protest and legal battles, Toll Brothers finally moved forward with development plans.